jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Ignore antagonists.
 They're collecting and polishing participation trophies for needlessly changing the company logo, or re-writing the unread corporate manual.
 Now and always, its contributions to win the game of civilization that makes people think, "the worlds needs to know."

-And, we decide to contribute to upgrading our civilization via the funding and using new apps and electronics is up to each of us.
+And, we decide to contribute to upgrading our civilization via the funding and using new content, apps, and electronics is up to each of us.

 ## What You Can Do Today